 Elementary Schools: Personal communication devices and/or accessories for personal communication devices must be stored with the students' other belongings during the school day and may not be accessed without administrative approval.
+Bluetooth devices that connect to other personal communication devices are not permitted in school (headphones, earbuds, etc).

-Secondary Schools: Personal communication devices and/or accessories for personal communication devices may not be seen, heard, or accessed during the school day without administrative approval.
+Secondary Schools: Personal communication devices and/or accessories for personal communication devices must be stored in the appropriate location designated by the school during the school day and may not be accessed without administrative approval.
+Bluetooth devices that connect to other personal communication devices are not permitted in school (headphones, earbuds, etc).